The number of solutions for random regular NAE-SAT: Reduction to tree optimization by local updates

+Recall that in the bipartite factor graph $\glit=(V,F,E,\ulit)$, each edge joins a variable to a clause and is defined to have length one-half.
+For the discussion that follows, it is useful to bisect each edge $e\in E$ with an artificial vertex indicating the edge factor $\ePhi$; these are shown as small dots in Figure~\ref{f:mc}.
+Thus an edge $e$ joining $a\in F$ to $v\in V$ becomes two quarter-length edges, $(ae)$ and $(ev)$, where $e$ now refers to the artificial vertex.
+Given a coloring $\usi$ on the original graph, we obtain a coloring on the new graph by simply duplicating the color on each edge, setting $\sigma_{ae}=\sigma_e=\sigma_{ev}$.
+We then define $\nlit(v)$ as the $(5/8)$-neighborhood of variable $v$, and define $\nlit=\nlit(Y)$ as the union of $\nlit(v)$ for all $v\in Y$: in the top panel of Figure~\ref{f:mc}, $\nlit$ is the subgraph shown in blue, above the dashed line.

-We always visualize the tree $\etree$ as in Figure~\ref{f:directed.tree}, with the root edge at the top, so that paths leaving the root travel downwards.
-On an edge $e=(av)$, the \emph{upward color} is $\dsi_{av}$ if $a$ lies above $v$, and $\hsi_{av}$ if $v$ lies above $a$.
-Now suppose $\usi$ is a valid $T$-coloring of a directed tree $\etree$ with root spin $\sigma_{e_\circ}=\sigma$, and consider updating to a new root spin $\zeta\in\COLS_T$.
-If $\sigma$ and $\zeta$ agree in the upward direction of $e_\circ$, then there is a unique valid coloring
+Directly below the same dashed line, the small solid orange dots correspond to the boundary edges, hereafter denoted $\CUT$, of the cavity graph $\glit_\pd\equiv\glit\setminus\nlit$.
+For $e\in\CUT$, let $\etree$ be its neighborhood in $\glit\setminus\nlit$ of some radius $\ell >T$ where $2\ell$ is a positive integer.
+Assuming $e$ is not close to a short cycle, $\etree$ is what we will call a \bemph{directed tree} rooted at $e$.
+In this case we also call $\etree$ a \bemph{variable-to-clause tree} since the root edge has no incident clause; a \bemph{clause-to-variable tree} is similarly defined.
+We always visualize a directed tree $\etree$ as in Figure~\ref{f:directed.tree}, with the root edge $e$ at the top, so that paths leaving the root travel downwards.
+On an edge $e=(av)$, the \bemph{upward color} is $\dsi_{av}$ if $a$ lies above $v$, and $\hsi_{av}$ if $v$ lies above $a$.
+We let $\delta\etree$ denote the boundary edges of $\etree$, not including the root edge.

+Suppose $\usi$ is a valid $T$-coloring of a directed tree $\etree$ with root spin $\sigma_e=\sigma$, and consider a new root spin $\eta\in\tcols$.
+If $\sigma$ and $\eta$ agree on the upward color of the root edge, then there is a \bemph{unique valid coloring}